Shirley Chisholm

 Born in Brooklyn, New York City, she spent ages five through nine in Barbados, and she always considered herself a Barbadian American.
-She excelled at school and earned her college degree in the United States.
+She excelled at school and earned her degrees in Brooklyn and at Columbia University.
 She started working in early-childhood education, and she became involved in local Democratic Party politics in the 1950s.
-In 1964, overcoming some resistance because she was a woman, she was elected to the New York State Assembly.
+In 1964, overcoming resistance because she was a woman, she was elected to the New York State Assembly.
 Four years later, she was elected to Congress, where she led the expansion of food and nutrition programs for the poor and rose to party leadership.
 She retired from Congress in 1983 and taught at Mount Holyoke College while continuing her political organizing.
 Although nominated for the ambassadorship to Jamaica in 1993, health issues caused her to withdraw.
-In 2015, Chisholm was posthumously awarded the Presidential Medal of Freedom.
+Chisholm was posthumously awarded both the Presidential Medal of Freedom and the Congressional Gold Medal.